Construction and On-site Performance of the LHAASO WFCTA Camera: The SiPM Camera

-The SiPMs used in WFCTA are Hamamatsu S14466, customized to comply with WFCTA requirements.
+A SiPM consists of a large number of Geiger-mode avalanche photodiodes (G-APDs)~\cite{renker1}, each of which is referred to as a cell.
+The SiPMs used in WFCTA are Hamamatsu S14466.
+The arrangement of the channels and the temperature sensor of the SiPMs were customized to comply with WFCTA requirements.
 This type of SiPM has a monolithic array of $3\times3$ channels.
-Each channel has 39,936 cells, and has a size of 5 mm $\times$5 mm.
-A such large number of cells is employed because the non-linearity is required less than $-8\%$ at 32,000 p.e.
+Each channel has 39,936 cells, and a size of 5 mm $\times$5 mm.
+Such a large number of cells are employed because of the dynamic range requirement (10~p.e.-32,000~p.e.).
 In our design, the output signals of nine channels are summed and read out together.
 The main specifications of the SiPM are listed in Table \ref{table:s14466sipm}.
-Fig.\ref{fig:pdevslamda} shows the photon detection efficiency ($PDE$) vs. wavelength characteristic of the SiPM.
+The photon detection efficiency ($PDE$) vs. wavelength characteristic of the SiPM is shown in Fig.~\ref{fig:pdevslamda}.

-The WFCTA camera is an upgrade of the original design based on PMTs.
-This upgrade brings us both benefits and challenges.
-Conventional PMTs limit the duty cycle of Cherenkov telescopes to less than 18\%, because the moonlight significantly accelerates their aging.
-On the contrary, SiPMs can extend their duty cycle up to 30\% given their capability of working under strong light illumination without noticeable aging effect.
-On the other hand, SiPMs have a working point which is more temperature-dependent and therefore have a lower signal-to-noise ratio (SNR) for the same sensitive area.
-A large area SiPM can be obtained either by increasing the number of cells or the cell size, but the larger the sensitive area is, the higher the dark count rate (DCR) is and the slower the response is.
-This slower response requires an increase of the signal integration time, which enlarges the noise contribution, and thus reduces the SNR.
-Despite these considerations seem to pose some caveat to the use to the SiPM, it was decided to use them in WFCTA, given the proof or concept given by the SST-1M telescopes.
-As matter of fact, the WFCTA design adapts to different pixels geometry and the concept used in SST-1M\cite{heller2017}.
+The WFCTA camera is an upgrade of the original design based on PMTs~\cite{zhangshoushan1,gemaomao1}.
+This upgrade brings benefits and challenges.
+Conventional PMTs limit the duty cycle of Cherenkov telescopes~\cite{archambault1,ahnen1}, because bright light, such as the moon and stars light, significantly accelerates their aging.
+On the contrary, SiPMs can extend their duty cycle~\cite{knoetig2013fact,dorner2019fact} given their capability of working under strong light illumination without noticeable aging effect.
+In addition, SiPMs are insensitive to magnetic fields, which is important for movable telescopes like WFCTA.
+On the other hand, SiPMs have some nuisances that need to be considered carefully, such as the optical crosstalk, a comparably high dark count rate, and a temperature-dependent working point.
+Despite these considerations, the nuisances pose some challenges to the use of SiPM.
+Pioneering experiments such as the First G-APD Cherenkov Telescope (FACT)~\cite{anderhub1} and the Single-mirror Small-size Telescope (SST)~\cite{heller2017} of the Cherenkov Telescope Array (CTA) have proven its feasibility and have provided us with many useful inspirations and application experiences.